Model theoretic events: Witnessing dividing lines

 One interpretation of this phenomenon is that under NIP, while one might be able to find a large measure of witnesses to instability (e.g.\ Example \ref{Ex:NIP}), those witnesses are quite fragile under permutations.

-To prove the main result of this section, we use some hard bounds from the theory around \emph{VC dimension of set of permutation} to prove a soft result.
+To prove the main result of this section, we use some hard bounds from the theory around \emph{VC dimension of set of permutations} to prove a soft result.
 It would be interesting in its own right to compute some of the hard bounds in our setting.
-We first recall the definition of the VC-dimension of a set of permutation form \cite{cibulka2012tight}.
+We first recall the definition of the VC-dimension of a set of permutations form \cite{cibulka2012tight}.

-\begin{definition} Let $\Sym(n)$ denote the permutation group on $\{1,...,n\}$ and $A \subseteq \Sym(n)$.
-Then the \emph{VC-dimension of the set A} is defined to be the largest integer $k$ such that the set of restrictions of the permutations in $A$ on some $k$-tuple of positions is the set of all $k$! permutation patterns.
+\begin{definition} Let $\Sym(n)$ denote the permutation group on $\{1,\ldots,n\}$ and $A \subseteq \Sym(n)$.
+Then the \emph{VC-dimension of the set $A$} is defined to be the largest integer $k$ such that the set of restrictions of the permutations in $A$ to some $k$-tuple of positions is the set of all $k!$ permutation patterns.
 We let $r_{k}(n)$ be the maximum size of a set of $n$-permutations with VC-dimension $k$. \end{definition}

 There is a clear connection between the VC dimension of a set of permutations and our setting.